djalbat/necessary/README.md

 }
 ```

 In the abscence of being passed an environment name, it will parse and return the first element of the `enviromnents` array.
 It will not try to assign the `name` property of the chosen environment to itself, by the way, because functions already have a `name` property.
-It can be instructed to a chose a specific environment by passing it the environment`s name:
+It can be instructed to a chose a specific environment thus:

 ```js
 rc('production');
 ```

-Or you can pass the `process.argv` array if the command line arguments includes something of the form `--environment=...`, for example:
+Or you can pass `process.argv` if the command line arguments include something of the form `--environment=...`:

 ```js
 rc(process.argv);